sasquatch678/A-Painted-World---Remastered/Gameplay/Races.md

 ### Khajiit

 ﻿*Passive* - Feline Grace - Gain 25 points of Speed and 50 points of Detect Life while sneaking. <br/>
-﻿*Power* - Prowl - Gain Night Eye and Invisibility for 120 seconds.
+﻿*Power* - Prowl - Gain Invisibility for 120 seconds.

 - ﻿Hestra - You now gain 50 points of Speed and 100 points of Detect Life while sneaking.
 - ﻿Reman - Prowl now also Fortifies your Agility by 50 points for 120 seconds.